-U.S. Silica Holdings, Inc. ("Holdings," and together with its subsidiaries "we," "us" or the "Company") is a performance materials company and a leading producer of commercial silica used in the oil and gas industry and in a wide range of industrial applications.
-In addition, through our acquisition of EP Minerals, LLC ("EPM") and its affiliated companies, we are an industry leader in the production of products derived from diatomaceous earth, perlite, engineered clays, and non-activated clays.
-During our 120-year history, we have developed core competencies in mining, processing, logistics and materials science that enable us to produce and cost-effectively deliver products to customers across our end markets.
+U.S. Silica Holdings, Inc. ("Holdings," and together with its subsidiaries "we," "us" or the "Company") is a performance materials company and one of the largest producers of commercial silica used in the oil and gas industry and in a wide range of industrial applications.
+In addition, through our subsidiary EP Minerals, LLC ("EPM") we are an industry leader in the production of industrial minerals, including diatomaceous earth, clay (calcium bentonite and calcium montmorillonite) and perlite.
+During our 121-year history, we have developed core competencies in mining, processing, logistics and materials science that enable us to produce and cost-effectively deliver products to customers across our end markets.
 Our operations are organized into two reportable segments based on end markets served: (1) Oil & Gas Proppants and (2) Industrial & Specialty Products.
-See Note W - Segment Reporting for more information on our reportable segments.
+See Note V - Segment Reporting for more information on our reportable segments.

 On May 1, 2018, we completed the acquisition of all of the outstanding capital stock of EP Acquisition Parent, Inc., a Delaware corporation ("EPAP"), and the ultimate parent of EPM.
 Contemporaneous with the merger, EPAP was renamed EP Minerals Holdings, Inc. ("EPMH").
 The consideration paid consisted of \$743.2 million of cash, net of cash acquired of \$19.1 million, including \$0.5 million of post-closing adjustments.
 EPM is a global producer of engineered materials derived from industrial minerals, including diatomaceous earth, clay (calcium bentonite) and perlite.
 EPM's industrial minerals are used as filter aids, absorbents and functional additives for a variety of industries including food and beverage, biofuels, recreational water, oil and gas, farm and home, landscape, sports turf, paint, plastics, and insecticides.
 The acquisition of EPM increased our industrial materials product offering in our Industrial & Specialty Products segment.
+See Note E - Business Combinations for more information.